team-alembic/ash_authentication_phoenix/documentation/tutorials/ui-overrides.md

   override AshAuthentication.Phoenix.Components.Banner do
     # include any number of properties you want to override
     set :image_url, "/images/rickroll.gif"
+    set :dark_image_url, "/images/rickroll-dark.gif"
   end
 end
 ```

 You only need to define the overrides you want to change.
 Unspecified overrides will use their default value.

+When overriding UI elements, remember to account for dark mode support.
+Some properties have dark mode variants (prefixed with `dark_`) that should be set alongside their light mode counterparts.
+For instance, if you override `image_url`, you should typically also set `dark_image_url` to ensure your UI looks good in both light and dark modes.

 ## Internationalisation